informatics-lab/Lab-Info/README.md

-# Lab-Info
+# Met Office Informatics Lab
-Information about the Lab - resources, checklists etc
+This repo contains information about the Lab - resources, checklists etc.